 The Government and STC entered into a Project Deed with Spark North East Link Pty Ltd as trustee of the Spark North East Link Trust (Spark) as Project Co for the Central Package PPP.
 Project Co has engaged: Webuild S.p.A (Webuild), GS Engineering & Construction Australia Pty Ltd (GS E&C), CPB Contractors Pty Ltd (CPB) and China Construction Oceania Pty Limited (CCO) under an ITC design and construct contract (D&C Contract) to carry out the design and construction of the Central Package.
 Project Co has also engaged Ventia Australia Pty Ltd (Ventia) under a services contract (Services Contract) to carry out operations and maintenance requirements on the Central Package once open.

 Under the Project Deed, Spark will be responsible for:

-- designing, financing, constructing, and commissioning the works in the Project Area, as well as undertaking preliminary design of the Freeway Packages Interface Zone Designs, and the delivery of certain Information Technology System (ITS) and tolling enabling works outside the Project Area;
+- designing, financing, constructing and commissioning the works in the Project Area, as well as undertaking preliminary design of the Freeway Packages Interface Zone Designs, and the delivery of certain Intelligent Transport Systems (ITS) and tolling enabling works outside the Project Area

-- undertaking all asset management, operations, and maintenance services in respect of the Central Package PPP for 25 years from Commercial Acceptance; and
+- undertaking all asset management, operations and maintenance services in respect of the Central Package PPP for 25 years from Commercial Acceptance

-- conducting incident management services and a specified set of other operational activities in adjacent sections of the road network outside the Program Area.
+- conducting incident management services and a specified set of other operational activities in adjacent sections of the road network outside the Project Area.

 This has manifested in the structuring of STC as a key element within the broader funding and delivery strategy for the NEL, including the integration of STC into the commercial framework for the Central Package PPP.
 As a result, STC has been established as:

-- A Public Non-Financial Corporation (PNFC) entity to operate on a commercial basis and autonomously from Government; and
+- A Public Non-Financial Corporation (PNFC) entity to operate on a commercial basis and autonomous from Government

 - The long-term asset owner, investor, and operator of the NEL toll road.